nus-cs2113-AY2223S2/ip/docs/README.md

 Format: `delete INDEX`

- > :bulb: **Tip:** If you are unsure of the index of the task to be deleted, use the `list` command first to obtain the index.
+ > **Tip:** If you are unsure of the index of the task to be deleted, use the `list` command first to obtain the index.

 Example:
 * `delete 1`